fantin-mesny/amapec/README.md

 ![](amapec_logo.svg)

 ## About
-amapec is...
+AMAPEC is...

 ## Installation

 ### Dependencies

-We recommend installing amapec dependencies with `mamba`, using the file environment.yml:
+We recommend to install AMAPEC dependencies with `mamba`, using the file environment.yml:
 ```
 mamba env create -f environment.yml
 ```